FreeRADIUS/freeradius-server/doc/upgrade/README.md

 The second name of the section is the *type* of the packet that is being received or sent.

-Note that for accounting, packets are also processed through an `accounting` section named after Acct-Status-Type.
+NOTE: For accounting, packets are also processed through an `accounting` section named after Acct-Status-Type.
 This process is similar to `authenticate` for `Access-Request` packets.
 The goal here is to allow a common pre-processing of accounting packets in the `recv